(Avail. 24/7)

 How Does a Prosecutor Build a RICO Case?

-The RICO Act states that it is illegal to be associated with or employed by an organization that indirectly or directly engages in a pattern of racketeering activities.
-As such, federal prosecutors must prove beyond a reasonable doubt certain elements.
+The RICO Act states that being associated with or employed by an organization that indirectly or directly engages in a pattern of racketeering activities is illegal.
+As such, federal prosecutors must prove certain elements beyond a reasonable doubt.

 The specific elements that they must prove include the following: